kahlertfr/depth-aware-motion-deblurring/README.md

 **motion-deblurring** contains the depth-aware motion deblurring algorithm together with the a disparity estimation, region tree and edge map implementation.
 The top-level PSF estimation isn't working (see used two-phase kernel estimation) so there is a work-around.
 And the mid-level PSF estimation produces very blurry kernel.

-**two-phase-kernel** contains the first phase of the two phase kernel estimation.
-This algorithm is used for the top-level PSF estimation.
-So this code isn't finished yet.
+**two-phase-kernel** This code isn't finished!
+Until now it contains the first phase of the two phase kernel estimation.
+This algorithm would be used for the top-level PSF estimation.

-**utils** contains useful matlab conversion like the deconvolution with FFT and the spatial deconvolution from [Levin][Levin] and an implementation of the coherence shock filter from Weickert.
+**utils** contains useful matlab conversion like conv2, the deconvolution with FFT and the spatial deconvolution from [Levin][Levin] and an implementation of the coherence shock filter from Weickert.

-**synthetic-image** can be used to blur an image with a kernel
+**tools** provides small programs to use same parts of the motion-deblurring algorithm like convolution, deconvolution and other to show their correctness.

 **external** contains the source code for the match disparity algorithm from Kolmogorov which is slightly changed to fit my needs to work with OpenCV (the image data can be copied directly from OpenCV to the match algorithm).

-## Building
+# Building

 You can build all components from the toplevel following the next steps.

-### Requirements
+## Requirements

 - [OpenCV 3.0](http://opencv.org/).
 [Installation guide][OpenCV-install]

-### CMake configuration
+## CMake configuration

 [CMake](http://cmake.org/) is the used build tool.
 Use an additional build folder to have clean source folders.